StamusNetworks/suricata-language-server/README.md

 ## SLS replace: foo bar
 ```

-### Selectt Suricata version
+### Select Suricata version

 If the container option is used then it is possible to select the version of Suricata to use.
 By default `latest` tag is selected but by using a comment in the file, a specific version of Suricata
 is selected.
-The sytnax follows the double comment plus SLS prefix with the option being `suricata-version`.
+The syntax follows the double comment plus SLS prefix with the option being `suricata-version`.

 So to use version `7.0.13`, you can use the following line in the rules file: